RumGG/EPOCH-Questie-ADDON-WOW/README.md

 - **Fixed Issue #21**: Runtime stubbed quests (like the new troll starting zone) are now properly detected
 - **Fixed Issue #27**: No more [DATA] message spam - debug messages only show when explicitly enabled
 - Quest ID tracking expanded to ALL Epoch quests (26000+) with no upper limit
+- Also detects modified vanilla quests that Project Epoch has changed (may show as missing if significantly altered)
 - Export window now correctly shows all tracked quests

 ### 🚀 Key Improvements